Get started with the Viam app

 Toggle between Builder (default) or Raw JSON using the Mode selector in the upper left.
-Builder provides a more graphical UI with added features such as a built-in webcam path discovery service.
+Builder provides a more graphical UI.
 Raw JSON mode can be useful for users who are familiar with writing JSON, and for seeing and editing everything at once.

 Within the CONFIG tab (in builder mode) are separate sub-tabs for components, services, remotes, processes, network, authentication, and fragments, so be sure to configure these in their respective tabs.
 In raw JSON mode, all of these resources are displayed in a single text field.

 Details on configuring specific hardware components and services can be found in these topics: